 Copyright for all works published on this website remains with Andrew Burrows, except where explicitly attributed to other writers.
 Articles may be shared and republished freely as long as the content is not provided to the end-reader at a cost.
 Please contact me if you wish to include any of my writing in a non-free work.
 If republishing, please always provide a link back to this website with the following attribution:

 “By Andy Burrows.
-Andy Burrows is a freelance writer and blogger, who lives in Basingstoke, England, with his wife, Heidi and four children.”
+Andy Burrows is a freelance writer and blogger, who lives in Hampshire, England, with his wife, Heidi and four children.”